 How Zinc Protects

-When left unprotected, steel will corrode in almost any environment.
-Zinc coatings protect steel by providing a physical barrier as well as cathodic protection for the underlying steel.
+There are a variety of zinc coatings available.
 It is important that the correct zinc coating is specified to provide optimal performance under the exposure conditions to which the coating will be subjected.

-In the continuous hot-dip galvanizing process, coils of rolled steel are continuously unwound and fed through cleaning and annealing sections before entering a molten zinc bath at speeds up to 200 metres per minute (650 feet/minute).
+In the continuous hot-dip galvanizing process, steel is fed through cleaning and annealing sections before entering a molten zinc bath at speeds up to 200 meters per minute (650 feet/minute).
 As the steel exits the molten zinc bath, gas “knives” wipe off the excess coating from the steel sheet to control coating thickness.
-The steel strip then undergoes a series of mechanical or chemical treatments.
-Depending on customer requirements, the coated sheet steel can be passivated, oiled and recoiled, or cut to length and palletized before shipment to the fabricator.
-All galvanized coatings are metallurgically bonded to the steel they protect.
-This ensures coating adhesion – critical for manufacturing processes that stamp, roll or draw the steel into its final product shape.
-A major advantage of galvanized steel sheet is they can be stamped and formed using existing steel manufacturing equipment, thus avoiding the need for costly new tooling – in this way, galvanized steel contributes to manufacturing economies.
+The steel then undergoes a series of mechanical or chemical treatments.
+Depending on customer requirements, the coated steel can be passivated, oiled and recoiled, or cut to length and palletized before shipment to the fabricator.

 Types of Products